Réalville

-Réalville (/fr/; Realvila) is a commune in the Tarn-et-Garonne department in the Occitanie region in southern France.
+Réalville (/fr/.
+Realvila) is a commune in the Tarn-et-Garonne department in the Occitanie region in southern France.

 History

 The town was founded by King Philip the Fair and built instead of Gardemont; it replaced what existed in Almont, which was then demolished and whose materials were used in part for the construction of the new town.
 Philip the Fair gave Réalville a Charter of Customs by a decree dated at Poissy in January 1310, the date considered to be that of the founding of the city.

-From 1939 to 1940, an Internment camp of France was established on the municipal territory, hosting the 533rd and 534th Foreign workers group, until June 1940.
+From 1939 to 1940, an Internment camp of France was established on the municipal territory, hosting the 533rd and 534th Foreign workers groups, until June 1940.